mugoweb/data_import/README.md

 the existing remote ids in eZ Publish and instead of creating new nodes it will update your previously imported nodes.
 That also works if the node got moved to a different location or is in the trash.
-It still has the same remote id and therefor gets recognized by the ImportOperator.
+It still has the same remote id and therefore gets recognized by the ImportOperator.

 The location where to place imported nodes only get during the creation